pylipp/financeager/README.md

 FINANCEAGER
 ===========

-A PyQt application that helps you administering your daily expenses and receipts.
+A command line application that helps you administering your daily expenses and receipts.

 Who is this for?
 ----------------
 You might be someone who wants to organize finances with a simple software because you're tired of Excel and the like.
-Or you are interested in PyQt applications and like to see some example code.

 DISCLAIMER: Defs not BUG-FREE!

 NOTE
 ----
 You're currently on the `master` branch which is under active development.
-The code base is being refactored.
-The idea is to first have a command line tool and successively built a GUI on top.

 GENERAL USAGE
 -------------
 ### Installation

-Install the dependencies (I'm on Ubuntu Xenial):

-    sudo apt-get install python3-pyqt5

 Create a virtual environment

     mkvirtualenv --python=/usr/bin/python3 financeager

-Create links for the virtual environment to find PyQt5 (same for `sip` library)

-    ln -s /usr/lib/python3/dist-packages/PyQt5 $WORKON_HOME/financeager/lib/python3.5/site-packages/PyQt5

 Clone the repo